 If you have time to spare, consider taking up volunteering.
 If not, consider helping someone out each day, no matter how small that may be – it could simply be offering to make the round of teas and coffees.

-Try to be positive and look at all that is right with your life, rather than what is wrong at this current moment – chances are, the stress you are going through is temporary (although it may not feel that way).
+Try to be positive and look at all that is right with your life, rather than what is wrong at this current moment – chances are, the stress you are going through is temporary, for example when going through the motions of preparing to sell a property which can be very stressful at the best of times (although it may not feel that way).
 If necessary, write a list for all the things you are grateful for, this should really help to clam you down by putting things into perspective.
 You could even do this daily, write down three things that went well and that you are proud of each and every day.

 And finally for putting things into perspective, you may need accept the things you cannot change.
 Try to focus on the things within a tricky situation which you do have some control over.